 It spans all levels of education, from primary education to higher education.
-The EQF distinguishes between eight levels, the last three of which (6, 7 and 8) correspond to the levels in the QF-EHEA.
+The EQF distinguishes between eight levels, the last four of which (5, 6, 7 and 8) correspond to the levels in the QF-EHEA, including the short cycle.

-4.2 Qualifications frameworks for fields of study
+4.2.
+Qualifications frameworks for fields of study